 29. Hang out with the hip kids at Shimokitazawa

-Known as Shimokita to the locals, this neighbourhood just a few stations away from Shibuya is a must-visit for culture vultures.
-Filled with quaint little shops selling all things cool from vintage clothing to indie labels, it is also home to a good smattering of bars and cafes.
-Grab a seat by the sidewalk and sip on a cuppa to people watch – you’re guaranteed a good view!
+Known as Shimokita to the locals, this neighbourhood is a must-visit for culture vultures.
+Filled with quaint little shops selling all things cool from vintage clothing to indie labels, it’s also home to a good smattering of bars and cafes.
+Grab a seat by the sidewalk and sip on a drink while people-watching.

 Getting there: Hop on the Keio Inokashira Line from Shibuya or the Odakyu Line from Shinjuku and alight at Shimokitazawa station

-You’ll hardly see a DIY Okonomiyaki restaurant anywhere outside of Japan!
-This fun food experience lets you fry your own Japanese pancake – all you need to do is order your preferred ingredients, mix it together, and cook it on the hot griddle in front of you.
-You can then dress it with the various condiments on your table such as mayonnaise and bonito flakes.
-It’s kinda like Chinese steamboat and Korean BBQ, which means it’s great as a social gathering – just be careful to not burn those precious morsels!
+You’ll hardly see a DIY okonomiyaki restaurant anywhere outside of Japan!
+This fun food experience lets you fry your own Japanese pancake.
+All you need to do is order your preferred ingredients, mix them together, and cook them on the hot griddle in front of you.
+You can then dress it with the various condiments on your tables, such as mayonnaise and bonito flakes.
+It’s kinda like Chinese steamboat and Korean BBQ — which means it’s great as a social gathering.
+Just be careful to not burn those precious morsels!

 Address: 3 Chome-20-1 Jingumae Shibuya, Tokyo 150-0001